ken0225/RIS-Codes-Collection/README.md

 * I'm in charge of this project, but if the code you're looking for isn't in the repertory, I **CANNOT** help you find it elsewhere.

-* If you are interested in hardware impairments in the RIS-aided system, I recommend my latest work, which is published in IEEE VTC2023-Fall: <a href="http://kewang.fun/hardware_aging_RIS_vtc23f_Ken.pdf">How Long Can RIS Work Effectively:
+* If you are interested in hardware impairments in the RIS-aided system, I recommend my latest work, which has been published in IEEE VTC2023-Fall: <a href="http://kewang.fun/hardware_aging_RIS_vtc23f_Ken.pdf">How Long Can RIS Work Effectively:
 An Electronic Reliability Perspective</a>.
-Compared with previous works, this paper introduced a new non-residual impairment factor in the RIS-aided system, named the stochastic hardware aging (HA) effect, which describes runtime-related hardware degradations and failures.
+Compared with previous works, this paper introduced a **NEW** non-residual impairment factor in the RIS-aided system, named the stochastic hardware aging (HA) effect, which describes runtime-related hardware degradations and failures.

-* My Personal Page is available: [kewang.fun](http://kewang.fun)
+* My personal page is available: [kewang.fun](http://kewang.fun)

 |No.| Paper Title | Authors |
 | ------ | ------ | ------ |